 It is of course designed, as explained on my Rebuilding and Improving page, around two main new elements, apart from building on the Lenco’s superb engineering: the new plinth design based on the use of certain carefully-chosen and researched solid woods arranged so as to maximize the use of their particular sonic qualities while suppressing their natural colourations, to take the Lenco – and any other classic turntables – up to a whole new level of tonal accuracy, clarity, separation, air and decays, focus, speed and, of course, musicality, timing and rhythm, coherence.
 The other element is the new main bearing, developed by the construction of various prototypes varying in various ways to ensure that my theory was correct.
 Its own contribution, even in comparison to the modified main bearing of my Classic rebuilds, is a reduction of background smearing and noise, deeper and better-defined bass, a large increase in coherence (hard to believe but easily audible), a more natural restitution of dynamics, better timing and rhythm, a large increase in air and decays, cleaner highs.
 In concert – the Lenco, plinth and the new bearing work together to make a balanced whole which is far greater than the sum of its parts – these elements produce an unparalleled auditory experience, unbelievable in terms of accuracy and detail and information-retrieval of all sorts, and dynamics micro and macro, and lightning speed, while at the same time sounding unbelievably natural, musical, coherent and powerful.
 Read the reviews section to get a sense of this, more coming in soon!

-Base price includes solid wood sides in a choice of maple, walnut, cherry , oak, or ash; for exotic and figured woods add actual cost of the wood plus $500 for the extra difficulties.
-For a two-tonearm Reference add $500.
+Base price includes solid wood sides in a choice of maple, walnut, cherry , oak, or ash; for exotic and figured woods add actual cost of the wood plus $500 USD for the extra difficulties.
+For a two-tonearm Reference add $500 USD.